 Trekking group and the “G Fighters” team – How it worked

 An outstanding team of 35 guides and porters accompanied the 11 trekkers in our group.
 Every day the ‘G Fighters’ (as is the affectionate name given to them) carried all our camping equipment, mess tents, food, water and a 10kg bag from each person.
 It would have been 33, but with a unanimous agreement to hire a portable toilet for the duration of the trek at an extra cost, we were able to employ two extra porters.

 The porters are an invaluable part of your trek experience.
 By the time you are ready to leave camp, they’ve packed it down.
 By the time you’ve reached the next camp, hours behind them, it is set up and waiting for you.
 Some would even walk back on the track to come and meet us, take our daypack from us if we were tired, and show us to our tents.

-Every morning they brought us a hot drink and “washy washy” hot water.
+They brought us a hot drink and “washy washy” hot water every morning.
 Breakfast, lunch and dinner were hearty, well made, tasty and focused on maximum energy supply.

 Incredibly, on Summit night, we were each paired with a guide or one of the most robust porters who would look out for us from start to finish in the return loop from Basecamp.

 How Much Does It Cost to Climb Kilimanjaro?

 Trek prices start from €2000-€2500 for the Marangu and Macheme routes.
 Since they are the shortest routes, they tend to be on the lower end of the cost scale.

 The Lemosho trek will set you back closer to €3000 as the tour is much longer, and therefore more staff need to be on the ground, and more essentials such as food are required.

 The cost to trek Rongai is approximately €2400 – somewhere in the middle of the trek price spectrum.